segmentio/vpcinfo/README.md

 without having to make code changes to the services being monitored, we were able to quickly get deep insight into some of our networks.

-The weakness of this approach is in how much data can be read by the monitoring tool, usually limited to _raw_ data.
+The weakness of this approach is in how much insight can be gathered by the monitoring tool, usually limited to _raw_ data.
 In our experience, most of the value is in connecting network topology to high-level information that only the applications have access to, because we can then tie product use cases to resource usage.

 ## Design